Rubus nepalensis: Distribution and habitat

-Impact on the environment
+Ecology

 This plant is very environmentally sustainable.
 Farmers only need to purchase seeds for the initial planting.
 Seeds can then be harvested from the plant the next year, and planted.
 So there is only a start-up cost, because after the initial time, the plant is sustainable.
 Nepal is a mountainous country, and if this plant is grown on the mountains, it is vital to ensure that erosion does not occur.
 This plant itself would only minimally contribute to erosion as taking nutrients out of the soil exacerbates erosion, but the farming practices such as cutting down trees to clear land would contribute to soil erosion.
 A study found that using simple, inexpensive matter such as mulch, manure, and cover crop on the soil would help prevent erosion, and this manure could also be used as a natural fertilizer for the plant.
 This plant would also not require much, if any, pesticides or herbicides, as it is only really susceptible to honey fungus, as previously mentioned.
 The cultivation of this plant does not require ploughing or any work done by animals, which is expensive.
 The initial seeding is done by simply placing the seed in a hole, and after that it requires only occasional weeding and watering.
 For all these reasons, this plant is very cost efficient for poorer farmers.

 The impact which this plant has on local biodiversity is very positive.
 It is a plant that is native to Nepal, thus native to the local ecosystem.
 It is preserving this ecosystem, as a foreign species is not being introduced, but something that is natural to the area is being cultivated.
 This plant also contributes to biodiversity as it gives nutrition to insects that pollinate it (the flowers are hermaphrodite, but require pollination through insects).
 Since this plant is indigenous to the country, it would not become an invasive species.
 Sometimes, however, it can spread and takeover a lot of ground cover.
 Then it must be cut back in order not to compete with other crops or plants.